XinjianOUYANG/UNet-ST7/README.md

 ## OverView

-Folder *weight* saves the model we have trained.
+Folder *weight* saves the model we have trained, and the model is saved in h5 format.

 Folder *train* is our dataset whose picture is labelled in folder *label*